Killokii/RatObsidianVault/Random Notes.md

 Users:
-there will be users with distinct personalities and groundings in this world.
-A handful of them will have their own Apocosite.
+Apocosite will be populated with a treasure trove of users, all with colorful personalities and groundings in this world.
+Users will interact among each other in forums, and some of them will have their own Apocosites.